Skip to main content

 These types of arc welding join two pieces of metal with the assistance of an electric arc.
 This electric arc is formed between the metal part and an electrode on the gun.

-Gas Metal Arc Welding (GMAW or MIG)
+Gas Metal Arc Welding (GMAW or MIG Welding)

 Gas Metal Arc Welding